blueyshark/hosono_lounge/README.md

 <br>

 !pl (add, list, rm, rmsong, switch)
->Playlist tools - only use in extreme cases as Philharmony on has ONE playlist ~ we don't want to delete their entire playlist!
+>Playlist tools - only use in extreme cases as Philharmony has only ONE playlist ~ we don't want to delete their entire playlist!
 <br>

 !props